-On Sunday 27th October 2018 Volterra plays a traditional and tasty game, the Palio dei Caci or ‘cheese wheel rolling competition’.
+On the last Sunday of October 2019 Volterra plays a traditional and tasty game, the Palio dei Caci or ‘cheese wheel rolling competition’.
 The locally produced cheese becomes the main attraction of this entertaining ‘race’, where participants from the different districts of the town, all decked out in historic costumes, chase the cheeses down Volterra’s narrow streets, trying to get around the hay bales and finish the race first.

 For Halloween in Tuscany, Borgo a Mozzano is the place to be.
 What better location for a ghostly festival than a bridge built by the devil himself: the Ponte della Maddalena or Devil’s Bridge?
 This village near Lucca hosts a popular Halloween festival every year, where hundreds of people get dressed up like zombies and all sorts of creatures of the dark.
 Vampire-themed games, ghost experiment and a horror tunnel.
 Pretty serious stuff. (official site)